brucedkyle/architectures/docs/sustainableenterprise/assetlifecycle.md

 [*IBM Data Fabric*](https://www.ibm.com/data-fabric) empowers your teams and works across the ecosystem by connecyting data from disparate data sources in multicloud envrionments.
 In particular, [_Watson Knowledge Catalog_](https://www.ibm.com/cloud/watson-knowledge-catalog) provides you users with a catalog tool for intelligent, self-service discovery of data, models. [_Watson Query_](https://www.ibm.com/products/watson-query) provides data consumers with a universal query engine that executes distributed and virtualized queries across databases, data warehouses, data lakes, and streaming data without additional manual changes, data movement or replication.

-### Sustainable enterprise sub-system
+### Sustainable enterprise systems

 [*Envizi*](https://www.ibm.com/products/envizi) simplifies the capture, consolidation, management, analysis and reporting of your environmental, social and governance (ESG) data.

 [*IBM TRIRIGA*](https://www.ibm.com/products/tririga/sustainability) harnesses the power of data and AI to infuse sustainability into your real estate and facilities management operations.

-[*IBM Maximo Application Suite (MAS)*](https://www.ibm.com/products/maximo/sustainability) Infuse sustainability into your asset management by harnessing the power of data and AI.
+[*IBM Maximo Application Suite (MAS)*](https://www.ibm.com/products/maximo/sustainability) delivers greater sustainability through intelligent asset management, monitoring, predictive maintenance, computer vision, safety and reliability, all in a single platform..

 [*IBM Turbonomic*](https://www.ibm.com/products/turbonomic) monitors resource consumption of applications within the data center.
 It provides FinOps engineering teams the ability to ensure your applications are performing efficiently, allowing cloud and ITOps teams to cut cloud spend and multiply ROI.